The Law of Attraction Is A Con

-In fact, in 2005 after listening to some Thomas Leonard material given to me during NLP training, I started to embrace the idea quite fervently.
-I really wanted it to be true.
+In fact, in 2005 after listening to some Thomas Leonard material given to me during NLP training, I started to rather take to the idea.

 So how do I now know the Law of Attraction doesn’t exist?

-If you found a real life living Alien camping out in your garden shed you could then prove that there were such things.
+If you found a real-life living Alien camping out in your garden shed you could then prove that there were such things.

 No doubt you would have to show him to the authorities, introduce him to the media and make sure you apply for the correct Alien permit from the local Sheriff’s Department.

 Then, presuming men in black cars don’t spirit the little fella away to Area 51, you would have concrete evidence that Aliens do indeed exist.

 Not only would you have to check your own garden shed, but every other garden shed the world over.

-And that would only be the beginning, because then you’d have to check the rest of the globe inch by inch, all the while checking the rascal has not deviously doubled back behind you.
+And that would only be the beginning because then you’d have to check the rest of the globe inch by inch, all the while checking the rascal has not deviously doubled back behind you.

-A tall order I think you’ll agree and the reason you’ll never be able to prove in any scientific or conclusive sense, Aliens do not exist.
+A tall order I think you’ll agree, and the reason you’ll never be able to prove in any scientific or conclusive sense, Aliens do not exist.